Digital transformation has changed the game, and it's forcing organisations to change the way they work and do business.

 To keep up with advancements in technologies, tools and practices, your employees need to become more agile.
 So, invest in skills training.

-While some of your employees may not be interested in learning new skills, chances are you'll come across eager individuals who are excited about the direction your organization's heading and the opportunity to learn new skills.
+While some of your employees may not be interested in learning new skills, chances are you'll come across eager individuals who are excited about the direction your organisation's heading and the opportunity to learn new skills.
 Retrain these individuals and nurture their development.

 If handled appropriately, creating a more agile workforce won't feel so much like putting your employees through the ringer.